Oh sweet irony, you are a cruel mistress sometimes. I thought I knew you so well by now but sometimes you are still able to surprise me.

 I now realize that if Sinterklass had seen me at every location where I tried to sneak a photo of him he might have become worried and thought I was some kind of strange obsessive stalker who never got over the fact that Sinterklass did not give him the fire truck toy he wanted as a child.
 I guess I will know if there is a restraining order in my clog on the 5th of December.

-On the first Monday of every month the Dutch government likes to test the emergency alarm system in Amsterdam.
+On the first Monday of every month at noon the Dutch government likes to test the emergency alarm system in Amsterdam and the rest of the country.
 Wailing sirens can be heard every where through out the famous European city.
-I’m not sure what kind of disasters these alarms are supposed to warn the citizens of Amsterdam about but it occurred to me that if such a tragedy was to actually happen on the first Monday of the month no one would realize something was really wrong until the flood drowned us, the meteor struck us or the rampaging dinosaur ate us.
+I’m not sure what kind of disasters these alarms are supposed to warn the citizens of Amsterdam about but it occurred to me that if such a tragedy was to actually happen on the first Monday of the month at noon no one would realize something was really wrong until the flood drowned us, the meteor struck us or the rampaging dinosaur ate us.